Valery91-qw/nodejs2022Q2-service/README.md

 ## Set environment variables

 add your `.env` file or use exsisting `.env` file (jast remove .example in the name)

+## Running an application inside docker

+start docker and run command `docker compose up` in terminal

 ## Running application